 To connect a rotation parameter to the Angle Control expression controller, just (option+click) on the stopwatch next to it.
 A swirly logo will appear.
 Drag the swirly logo to the Angle Control effect in the Effects panel with your mouse.

 If you're adding the rotation to a separate layer, you might need to lock the effects panel to that layer.
 After you've connected your rotation to the Angle Control, you'll be able to modify the angle using the Angle Control right away.

-You may use a Color Control to link a color parameter to a color expression controller.
-This is useful if your scene contains a lot of various colored items.
-A Color Control, in a nutshell, allows you to adjust the colors of numerous layers using a single color control.
+You may use a Color Control to link a colour parameter to a colour expression controller.
+This is useful if your scene contains a lot of various coloured items.
+A Color Control, in a nutshell, allows you to adjust the colours of numerous layers using a single colour control.

-All you have to do is (option+click) next to a color effect parameter stopwatch in the timeline to utilize a Color Control.
+All you must do is (option+click) next to a colour effect parameter stopwatch in the timeline to utilize a Color Control.
 A little swirly logo will appear.
-To use the Color Control expression controller effect, simply drag the little swirly logo to it.
-The color control should now allow you to modify the color.
+To use the Color Control expression controller effect, drag the little swirly logo to it.
+The colour control should now allow you to modify the color.

 The only difference between a Point Control and a 3D Point Control is that a Point Control lacks a third z-space value.
 In 2D space, Point Control is ideal for moving objects.